M.A.C.H. 1: Z.O.M.B.O.

 A second spoof ran in the 40th Anniversary Special: a fake 'original' version of the strip Zombo, dropped from the comic's original line-up.
 Z.O.M.B.O. parodied M.A.C.H.
-1, Invasion!, and other 70s strip tropes with an over-the-top working class Zombo (playing the John Probe role) paired with an upper-class Etonian.
+1, Invasion!, and other British 1970s strip tropes with an over-the-top working class Zombo (playing the John Probe role) paired with an upper-class Etonian.